 TSH (Thyroid Stimulating Hormone)

-TSH is a hormone that gets secreted by your brain (specifically your pituitary), and it tells your thyroid gland to make thyroid hormone.
-When TSH is elevated, that means your brain is yelling at your thyroid to make more hormones because there aren’t enough circulating around the body.
+TSH is a hormone that gets secreted by your brain (specifically from your anterior pituitary gland).
+It tells your thyroid gland to make thyroid hormone.
+When TSH is elevated, your brain is yelling at your thyroid to make more hormones because there aren’t enough circulating around the body.
 This is why doctors measure TSH, and that’s a good thing!
 An elevated TSH alone is enough to diagnose hypothyroidism.

 In order to know how your thyroid gland is responding to the TSH your brain is secreting, you’ve got to know what your T4 and T3 levels are.
-Total T4 and total T3 measure just that—the total amount of T4 and T3, and this is really important info!
+Total T4 and total T3 measure just that—the total amount of T4 and T3 in your bloodstream, and this is really important info!

-But knowing your total T4 and total T3 doesn’t tell you how much of your thyroid hormones are free, meaning they aren’t bound to proteins and are available to do their jobs (in the case of T4, that’s getting converted into T3; in the case of T3, that’s impacting EVERY SINGLE CELL IN YOUR BODY!).
+But knowing your total T4 and total T3 doesn’t tell you how much of your thyroid hormones are free, meaning they aren’t bound to proteins and are available to do their jobs (in the case of T4, that’s getting converted into T3; in the case of T3, that’s impacting nearly every cell in your body!).
 This is why measuring free T4 and free T3 is crucial when it comes to assessing thyroid health.

 Reverse T3 (rT3)

 In addition to converting T4 into T3, your body also converts a small percentage of T4 into reverse T3 (rT3), which is inactive and NOT the same as T3.
 And once rT3 has been made, that conversion can’t be undone.
-This is actually a failsafe mechanism to ensure you don’t end up making too much T3 (yet another example of the body’s brilliance!).
+This is actually a failsafe mechanism to ensure you don’t end up making too much T3.
+The body is brilliant!

 When you are super stressed (this can be physical or psychological stress) or dealing with lots of inflammation or a significant chronic illness, your body can start converting T4 into rT3 at a much higher rate, which will then affect how much T4 turns into T3.
-When this happens, you can have normal levels of TSH and total and free T4…but because your body is converting a lot of your T4 into rT3 instead of T3 (you’ll have low or low-normal T3 and a high or high-normal rT3 in this case), then you can still suffer from symptoms of hypothyroidism!
+When this happens, you can have normal levels of TSH and total and free T4…but because your body is converting too much of your T4 into rT3 instead of T3, you can still suffer from symptoms of hypothyroidism!

 T3 Uptake